ZoomTen/nailit/README.md

 #### Replacing code block references

 First I'll want to go through every code block in document order and populate the code block mappings with the contents of their respective code blocks verbatim.
-There's no "append" feature, but there is a "replace" feature (no special syntax required), which will warn you when you're replacing a block.
+There's no "append" feature, but there is a "replace" "feature" (no special syntax required), which will warn you when you're replacing a block.

 ```nim fill code block mappings
 for txblock in blocks: